jnnnnn/jnnnnn.github.io/bookgrapher/devlog.md

 Got a little confused, thought state.edges was a list of pairs of ids, but it's actually pairs of (pointers to) real nodes.

-Next step is an "edit" command to change text, then a "new node" command will be easy, then resizing nodes (with `+` and `-` or maybe shift+zoom?)
+Next step is an "edit" command to change text, then a "new node" command will be easy, and deleting nodes, then resizing nodes (with `+` and `-` or maybe shift+zoom?)

 The edit command is a little tricky because the edit box has to appear and disappear. `state` could have an "editingNode" value?
 Yeah, seems reasonable.